 Disabled means any medically determinable physical or mental condition that prevents the child from engaging in self-sustaining employment.
-The disability must begin while the child is covered under the Plan and before the child attains the limiting age.
-You must submit satisfactory proof of the disability and dependency through your Plan Administrator to the Claim Administrator within 31 days following the child's attainment of the limiting age.
+The child must be covered under the Plan and the disability must begin before the child attains the limiting age.
+You must submit satisfactory proof of the disability and dependency through your Plan Administrator to the Claim Administrator prior to the child's attainment of the limiting age.
 As a condition to the continued coverage of a child as a Disabled Dependent beyond the limiting age, the Claim Administrator may require periodic certification of the child's physical or mental condition but not more frequently than annually after the two-year period following the child's attainment of the limiting age.